loomio/loomio-coop-handbook/src/README.md

 ## The Loomio Co-op Handbook

 ### An update for 2022
 This handbook was written circa 2016.
 We preseve it here because it's a useful history of the organization at the time.

 In 2022, 10 years since Loomio launched, the team is smaller, but also more experienced.
 We're currently just 4 people in operational roles and 4 in advisory roles.
-We're still a worker-owned cooperative, and we're just as passionate about our work today as we were when the book was written, however we don't need so much process to operate.
+We're still a worker-owned cooperative, and we're just as passionate about our work today as we were when this book was written - we've just changed how we work to suit our smaller team.
 We're proud of this handbook as it is, and hope you find something useful within.

+If you're interested using Loomio, you're welcome to try a demo or start a trial at [loomio.com](https://www.loomio.com).

-You might like to catch up with the current activities of the authors: [Alanna Irving](https://www.alanna.space) and [Richard Bartlett](http://richdecibels.com/).
+If you've been following us for a long time, you might like to catch up with the current activities of the authors: [Alanna Irving](https://www.alanna.space) and [Richard Bartlett](http://richdecibels.com/).

 ---